-In March 2020, the Government Accounting Standards Board (GASB) issued Statement No, 93, Replacement of Interbank Offered Rates (GASB Statement No. 93).
-Many governmental entities have entered into agreements in which variable payments made or received depend on an interbank offered rate (IBOR), most notably, the London Interbank Offered Rate (LIBOR).
+In March 2020, the Government Accounting Standards Board ("GASB") issued Statement No. 93, Replacement of Interbank Offered Rates ("GASB Statement No. 93").
+Many governmental entities have entered into agreements in which variable payments made or received depend on an interbank offered rate ("IBOR"), most notably, the London Interbank Offered Rate ("LIBOR").
 As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions relating to the reference rate.
 GASB Statement No. 93 allows hedge accounting to continue when an IBOR is replaced as the reference rate of the hedging derivative instrument, as opposed to terminating hedge accounting under existing accounting principles.
 The new standard is effective for fiscal years beginning after June 15, 2020.
-The District adopted GASB Statement No. 93 during the year ended June 30, 2021, and there was no material impact.
+The District adopted GASB Statement No. 93 during the year ended June 30, 2021, and there was no material impact, as the existing agreement as discussed in Note 4 continues to use LIBOR.